 There is no hard and fast rule for how long it takes to get pregnant, however.
 This is just a snapshot of the odds.
 Every woman — and every couple — is different.

-Several factors play into how quickly conception takes place.
+Several factors play into how quickly conception takes place (2).

-- Age: There’s not a strict time limit on when you’re able to conceive easily, but it is likely to happen more quickly when you’re younger (source).
+- Age: There’s not a strict time limit on when you’re able to conceive easily, but it is likely to happen more quickly when you’re younger.
 Working with a fertility specialist?
-You’ll likely find they’re willing to let you try without medical intervention longer when you’re younger (source).
+You’ll likely find they’re willing to let you try without medical intervention longer, up to a year, when you’re younger.
+When you’re 35 years old and above, they typically want to intervene at the six-month mark.

 - Health: Your overall health will play a big role in how quickly you’re able to conceive — and how easy your pregnancy will be.
-You should plan on eating right and exercising — and know that being underweight can impact conception just as easily as being overweight can (source).
-Plan on drinking less or having no alcohol, and to stop smoking (source).
+You should plan on eating right and exercising — and know that being underweight can impact conception just as easily as being overweight can.
+Plan on drinking less or having no alcohol, and to stop smoking.

 - Reproductive health: While your general health will be a factor in your ability to conceive, your reproductive health will matter too.
-For women, irregular periods can indicate underlying reproductive issues (source).
+For women, irregular periods can indicate underlying reproductive issues.
 If you have reproductive health concerns, contact your doctor.

 However, it’s perfectly normal not to get pregnant immediately, so don’t become discouraged if it takes you a few cycles.

-Have a candid conversation with your doctor about any concerns you have.
+Have a candid conversation with your doctor about any of your concerns.
 Depending on your age — and other factors — your doctor may want to start fertility testing or treatments earlier than the one-year mark.

 It’s true you can’t control how quickly you get pregnant.
 However, there are a few things you can do to increase your chances of getting pregnant faster.